pedromn0/pastries-to-you-milestone-4/README.md

 ### **Frameworks and others**

 - [Gitpod](https://www.gitpod.io/) as the code editor.
-- [Materialize](https://materializecss.com/) for all the core HTML sctrucutes as for buttons, navbar, grid system and helpers to deal with less unique CSS rules and more pre built solutions.
-- [Jinja-Template](https://jinja.palletsprojects.com/en/3.0.x/) was utilized in this project as placeholders in the template allowing writing similar Python code on html files to finally render the final document.
+- [Bootstrap](https://getbootstrap.com/) was utilized in this project as the base for styling the webpage as some components which produce the final form of this project.
-- [Flask](https://flask.palletsprojects.com/en/2.0.x/) was used in conjunction with Python to build the functional banckend logic of the web app.
+- [Django](https://www.djangoproject.com/) was used in conjunction with Python to build the functional banckend logic of the web app and also allow the use of built in components which accelerates the development process.
-- [Werkzeug](https://werkzeug.palletsprojects.com/en/2.0.x/) responsabile for harsh the password in secure form to be stored.
-- [MongoDB](https://www.mongodb.com/) is the database for this project where the documents created by user are store as for example the recipes, the user information and food tags.
+- [Stripe](https://stripe.com/) responsabile to offer an payment processor solution that was integrated within this project.
+- [SQLite](https://sqlite.org/index.html) was used in the development process as builtin django solution.
+- [Heroku Postgres](https://www.heroku.com/postgres) was after deployment to Heroku migrating from SQLite.
 - [Git](https://git-scm.com/) was used as tool to control the version of the project.
 - [Git Hub](https://github.com/) to store the project with versionament control
 - [Heroku](https://pages.github.com/) to deploy the live project.
+- [AmazonAWS - S3](https://aws.amazon.com/) to deploy all static files and media files.
 - [Balsamiq](https://balsamiq.com/) to wireframe the ideia of the website.
 - [Am I responsive](http://ami.responsivedesign.is/#) to help visualize the webiste in different screens sizes and get a print of it.